 - Dig your heels in and demand full settlement of your invoice (more on this in a second).

-When don’t you need a kill fee?
+2. When do you not need a kill fee?

 There are some situations in which a kill fee simply won’t be needed.
 For example, if you’re paid on receipt of your work, rather than publication.